- 2 tablespoons butter

 - 1 medium onion, halved and thinly sliced

-- In a small nonstick skillet, melt butter.
-Stir in the flour, salt and pepper until smooth; gradually add milk.
-Bring to a boil.
-Cook and stir for 2 minutes or until thickened.
-Remove from the heat; stir in cheese until blended.
+- Preheat oven to 350°.
+In a small saucepan, melt butter; stir in flour, salt and pepper until smooth.
+Gradually whisk in milk.
+Bring to a boil, stirring constantly; cook and stir until thickened, about 2 minutes.
+Remove from heat; stir in cheese until melted.

-- Place half of the potatoes in a 1-1/2-qt. baking dish coated with cooking spray; layer with half of the onion and cheese sauce.
+- Place half of the potatoes in a 8-in. square baking dish coated with cooking spray; layer with half of the onion and cheese sauce.
 Repeat layers.

-- Cover and bake at 350° for 50 minutes.
-Uncover; bake 10-15 minutes longer or until bubbly and potatoes are tender.
+- Bake, covered, 50 minutes.
+Uncover; bake until bubbly and potatoes are tender, 10-15 minutes.
 Yield: 6 servings.